junwenwu/LLM_benchmarking/README.md

 - Select any huggingface model.
 In the following example we use `stabilityai/stablelm-2-1_6b`
 - The scripts used for benchmarking are located under `llm_bench/python`.
 - See more [details on parameters and options here](https://github.com/openvinotoolkit/openvino.genai/tree/master/llm_bench/python#2-convert-a-model-to-openvino-ir).
-- `--save_orig` will save the pytorch model as well.
+- `--save_orig` will save the pytorch model as well in `<output_dir>/pytorch` subdirectory.
+- `--ratio` - Compression ratio between primary and backup precision, e.g. INT4/INT8.
+- `--group_size` - Size of the group of weights that share the same quantization parameters

+### NOTE:
+- Smaller group_size and ratio values usually improve accuracy at the sacrifice of the model size and inference latency.
+- See more details on [OpenVINO LLM weight compression here](https://docs.openvino.ai/2024/openvino-workflow/model-optimization-guide/weight-compression.html)

 ```
 # assuming you are in llm_bench/python/ directory